a theology of miscarriage

 So where does all this leave us?
 If the Bible doesn't deal with the issue of miscarriage very specifically, or at least not in a way that is massively relevant to our modern medical understanding and context, then what more can we deduce?

+Is God simply indifferent about the issue?
+Well, personally I don’t think so.
+In fact, you don’t have to look very far into the Bible to realise that life is never seen as ‘an accident’ or just ‘here by biological chance’.
 For example, Jeremiah 1:5 says “Before I formed you in the womb, I knew you” and Psalm 139: 14-16 says, “For you created my inmost being… your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”

 But if I’m honest, for a long time after my losses, these kinds of passages were incredibly difficult for me to read.
 I just couldn’t comprehend how God could be so involved in the planning, forming and conception of life, and then simultaneously be so silent or absent when that same life fails or slowly ebbs away.

-What I do know for sure though is that there’s this undeniable theme running throughout scripture which gives a very high view of all life as God-created and spirit-breathed.
+What I do know for sure is that there’s this undeniable theme running throughout scripture which gives a very high view of all life as God-created and spirit-breathed.
 And this gives me cause for very real hope that no pregnancy loss, however early it might have happened, is ever overlooked, or unimportant to God.

 I’ve also found it helpful to treat the tragedy of miscarriage within a similar theological framework to any other form of sickness or disease or brokenness in our bodies - not as God’s plan, will, or intention for our lives, and not as a judgement upon individuals for sin either, but simply as a terrible ongoing side-effect of living in a world that is still waiting to be redeemed.